RickZurc/RickZurc/README.md

 - 👋 Hi, I’m @RickZurc
 - 👀 I’m interested in deslocating code
 - 🌱 I’m currently learning Laravel
-- 💞️ I’m looking to collaborate on well we know *wink*
 - 📫 How to reach me just call my name

 <!---